Gary Mercer

 Gary Ivan Mercer (born 22 June 1966) is a New Zealand rugby league and rugby union coach and former professional rugby league footballer.
 A New Zealand international representative player, he has spent most of his career in Britain both playing and coaching.
 He is a former defence coach of Glasgow Warriors and a former coach at the SRU working in their Scottish Rugby Academy.
 As of March 2016, he was the head coach of Biggar RFC.

 Playing career

-In his long career he has represented the New Zealand national rugby league team within rugby league and New Zealand Māori sides and has played for the Leeds Rhinos, Bradford Northern, Warrington Wolves, Castleford Tigers (Heritage № 789) and Halifax.
+In his long career he has represented the New Zealand national rugby league team within rugby league and New Zealand Māori sides and has played for the Leeds Rhinos, Bradford Northern, Warrington Wolves, Castleford Tigers and Halifax.